Climate Change and Power Surges

 We hear a lot about climate change, now referred to (and in our opinion, correctly) as climate emergency.
-Yet, how often to we think about how the developing climate emergency will affect us in our homes?
-In this article we’ll be talking about climate change, power surges and what we can do to protect ourselves.
+Yet, how often do we think about how the developing climate emergency will affect us in our homes?
+In this article, we’ll be talking about climate change, power surges, and what we can do to protect ourselves.

 Most residents of the United Kingdom, from Aberdeen, to Bury St Edmunds and down to Cornwall, will be more than aware of climate change.
 Despite the appeals of the lobbyists crying foul, most of us will likely feel that our weather patterns have been turned on their head.

 One of the most noticeable changes is regarding rainfall, and in particular, the number of violent thunderstorms experienced across the nation.

 We all know the chances of being directly hit by lightning are slim.
 More storms probably equal a slightly higher likelihood, but even then, we’re talking massive odds where you’re more likely to win the lottery!

 However, it isn’t only direct strikes to people and property that do serious harm and damage.
 It’s extremely possible that a lightning strike along the local power grid could cause power surges, impacting thousands of households.

 If a larger than normal amount of electricity comes into our homes, we need to be able to protect not only our circuitry but also the devices and appliances connected to it.